Ardakilic/backmeup/README.md

 BackMeUp
 =========

+⚠️This repository is deprecated.
+Use proper tools such as rclone, docker backup scripts etc. Hence the repository is now read-only as of 2024.05.16 ⚠️

 BackMeUp is an automated MySQL databases and files backup solution on Linux Machines using Amazon S3, Dropbox, Mega.nz and WebDAV (NextCloud etc.) as remote storage.